Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/final-assessment/readme.md

 Show the following:

-- **Total number of Bands**
+- **Total number of Bands** - this is equal to the number of bands in the list
-- **Total metal fans** (this is the sum of all fans for each band)
+- **Total metal fans** - this is the sum of all fans for each band
-- **Number of Countries represented**.
-You'll need to count each unique country found in all bands.
+- **Number of Countries represented** - You'll need to count each unique country found in all bands
-- **Number of Active bands** (each band has a split property, this is "-" when a band is still active and shows the year they split if they broke up)
+- **Number of Active bands** - each band has a split property, this is "-" (hyphen) when a band is still active and shows the year they split if they broke up
 - **Number of bands that have split**

 ## Challenge 7: Style your work